haquefardeen/awesome-dot/README.md

 - [ZKKnowledge Podcast](https://zeroknowledge.fm/171-2/) - Podcast on Mapping the Polkadot Ecosystem.
 - [Polkadot Comics](https://twitter.com/PolkadotComics) - A visual guide for Polkadot and parachains.
 - [Polkadot in 3D](https://hive.blog/polkadot/@the-jedi/the-polkadot-network-in-3d) - For 3D Visualization of Polkadot.
+- [JAM Knowledge Map](https://github.com/openguild-labs/learn-jam) - A knowledge map for learning about JAM.
+(Made by OpenGuild Community)

 ---